grid-line

 While the bill itself contains a variety of legalese, the short version is that workers should not expect any reasonable degree of privacy when on company property or using company equipment.

-Common examples include monitoring anything that happens at the office (minus bathrooms or lockers), monitoring driver’s locations using GPS, and the ability to monitor most if not all company emails.
+Common examples include monitoring anything that happens at the office (minus bathrooms or lockers), monitoring drivers’ locations using GPS, and the ability to monitor most if not all company emails.

 With that said, given the laws were written prior to the mass adoption of in-home computers (and in particular laptops), the legalities of certain monitoring behaviors in the modern era can be tricky.

-Employee Monitoring in the BYOD Era
+Employee Monitoring In The BYOD Era

 One trend that emerged over the past decade is referred to as BYOD - Bring Your Own Device.

-Whether because of personal preferences or as a corporate cost-cutting measure, an increasing number of workers are either choosing to - or being forced to - work from their own computers.
+Whether because of personal preferences or as a corporate cost-cutting measure, an increasing number of workers are choosing to — or being forced to — work from their own computers.

-In fact, the phenomenon has become so mainstream the BYOD industry is valued at approximately $367 billion.
+In fact, the phenomenon has become so mainstream the BYOD industry is valued at approximately $277.5 billion.

 Given the ECPA only covers monitoring employees who are using company property, employees who work from their own devices (laptops, phones, etc.) may be protected from company monitoring policies.

-The Importance of State Laws
+The Importance Of State Laws

 Along the same lines, the ECPA was written well before tens of millions of Americans were forced to work from the privacy of their own homes.
 Because of that, aggressive monitoring practices that would be legal in the office may tread a gray area (or be flat-out illegal) when used in an employee’s home.